 The Bhrigu Bindu

 The Bhrigu Bindu is a refined Sphuta computed as the midpoint of the Moon's longitude and the longitude of Rahu (the north lunar node).
 It does not appear in बृहत् पाराशर होरा शास्त्र directly but is found in later traditions of Tajik and Bhrigu Jyotish and is widely used today as a sensitivity test.
-The Bhrigu Bindu is sensitive to the Moon's exact longitude; the Moon moves about 0.55 degrees per hour, so a six-minute change in birth time shifts the Bhrigu Bindu by about three arc-minutes, enough to cross a sign boundary in a small fraction of cases.
+The Bhrigu Bindu is sensitive to the Moon's exact longitude; the Moon moves about 0.55 degrees per hour, so a six-minute change in birth time shifts the Moon by a little over three arc-minutes and the midpoint by about one and a half to two arc-minutes, enough to matter when a candidate sits very close to a sign boundary.

 For rectification, the Bhrigu Bindu is read as a confirming test rather than a primary diagnostic.
 After the Pranapada and Lagna Sphuta tests have narrowed the candidate window, the Bhrigu Bindu is computed and its relationship to the Lagna and to the natal Atmakaraka is checked.
 A candidate that places the Bhrigu Bindu in clean angular relationship to a relevant chart point gains weight; a candidate that places it in an awkward inter-sign zone loses weight.